alphagov/govuk-import-export-prototype/answer/temporary-storage-delay-paying-import-duty.markdown

 ## Putting goods into Temporary Storage

-When you put goods into Temporary Storage, you must make a Temporary Storage [import declaration](/guide/import-goods-outside-eu/overview.html) as soon as possible.
+When you put goods into Temporary Storage, you must make an [import declaration](/guide/import-goods-outside-eu/overview.html) as soon as possible.

 [Question for SME: is that right - ie do you use the same mechanisms to make temporary storage declarations and full import declarations?]